RickSanj/McDonalds_assistant/README.md

 To-do list:

-- json format of llm output and order list state
-- how to set flag finished to the order state
+- parse menu
 - validate state of the order
-- act based on the task_queue after validation
+- testing

 - async
 - REST API

+if it doesn't pass the validation, the system should ask the user to specify the order again, and discard the LLM output.

+run:
+poetry run python src/main.py

+poetry run python -m unittest discover -s tests